 In this post, we have run through the key parts of setting up Astro JS Sass styling.
 In particular, we looked at:

 - how you can add global styles with Sass in Astro as well as scoped styles in Astro pages and components,

 - using SCSS modules in Astro to add scoped styling to React components,

 - configuration for Stylelint in Astro.

 The Astro JS Sass styling demo code is in the Rodney Lab GitHub repo .
 You can also try it on Stackblitz .

 I hope you found this article useful and am keen to hear how you will the starter on your own projects as well as possible improvements.

-- Yes stylelint is a great choice for keeping your styling maintainable in Astro.
+- Yes.
+Stylelint is a great choice for keeping your styling maintainable in Astro.
 We have seen how to configure it with SCSS.
 You can add your own rules and tie these to your continuous integration process.
-This helps an entire team code in a consistent style.
+This helps an entire team code consistently.

 Have you found the post useful?
 Would you prefer to see posts on another topic instead?
 Get in touch with ideas for new posts.
 Also, if you like my writing style, get in touch if I can write some posts for your company site on a consultancy basis.
 Read on to find ways to get in touch, further below.
 If you want to support posts similar to this one and can spare a few dollars, euros or pounds, please consider supporting me through Buy me a Coffee.